100GbE, 40GbE, and 10GbE

 Configure Optics

-This topic provides you with information about how to configure optics interface, OTN options on an interface, and optics options on an interface.
+This topic provides information about how to configure optics interface, OTN options on an interface, and optics options on an interface.

 To configure the interface-specific options: